‘Nature gone mad!’

 Duncan ‘Dean’ Parkin (The Cyclops) – War of the Colossal Beast

 Test pilot Bruce Barton (Duncan Parkin) is missing and his girlfriend, Susan Winter (Gloria Talbott) organizes a search party, sent out in the jungles of Mexico.
-The team of scientist Russ Bradford (James Craig), mining expert Martin “Marty” Melville (Lon Chaney Jr.) and pilot Lee Brand (Tom Drake) fly into an unknown territory.
+The team of scientist Russ Bradford (James Craig), mining expert Martin “Marty” Melville (Lon Chaney Jr.) and pilot Lee Brand (Tom Drake) fly into unknown territory.
 While searching the area, however, they uncover giant mutated earth animals such as giant snakes and lizards, behemoth bugs, oversized mammals.

-More importantly, they encounter a mutated 50-ft tall, one-eyed human monster who became disfigured due to an exposure to radioactivity from massive radium deposits in the area.
+More importantly, they encounter a mutated 50-ft tall, one-eyed human monster who became disfigured due to exposure to radioactivity from massive radium deposits in the area.
 He kills Melville but appears to recognise the girl…

 Reviews [click links to read more]: